SeppiaBrilla/University-notes/Image processing and computer vision/Image Digitalization.md

 ## Dynamic range

 Measures the range on which the sensor can operate.
 The DR of a sensor is defined as: $\frac{E_{max}}{E_{min}}$ The higher, the better.
-HDR (high dynamic range) is obtained by capturing 3 phots: overexposed, normal and underexposed.
+HDR (high dynamic range) is obtained by capturing 3 photos: overexposed, normal and underexposed.
 The 3 combined get the most possible amount of information.